malloydata/malloydata.github.io/docs/_src/language/datatypes.md

 A timestamp represents an instant in time.

+Malloy's approach to timezone related computations relating to timestamp data is explained in [Timezones](timezones.md)

 ### Timestamp literals

 Timestamp literals are specified in Malloy with the `@` character.
 Seconds, and subsecond resolution maybe be specified and an optional locale may also be added.